stanley-gu/standardsCh/chapter.md

 SBGN defines three orthogonal and complementary types of diagrams that can be seen as three alternative projections of the underlying more complex biological information.
-The process diagram draws its inspiration from process-style notations, borrowing ideas from the work of CellDesigner28 and EPE22.
-By contrast, the entity relationship diagram is based to a large extent on Kohn's MIM notation18, 19.
+The process diagram draws its inspiration from process-style notations, borrowing ideas from the work of Kitano.
+By contrast, the entity relationship diagram is based to a large extent on Kohn's notation.
 The SBGN activity flow diagram depicts only the cascade of activity, thus making the notation similar to the reduced representations often used in the current literature to describe signaling pathways and gene regulatory networks.
-In Figure 2, we illustrate the three views applied to a very simple example.
-The characteristics of the SBGN languages are summarized in Table 2.

-The idea of having three diagram types naturally begs the question of whether they could be merged into one, at least in paper form.
-The answer is no, for at least two reasons.
-First, a single diagram type would bring us back to the problem of dealing with unreasonable numbers of interactions as described above.
-Second, each SBGN language reflects fundamental differences in the underlying formal description of the phenomena.
-The meanings are so different that merging diagram types would compromise their representational robustness.

-Having multiple visual languages is not uncommon in engineering (consider, for example, block diagrams and circuit diagrams in electronics, UML class, state sequence and deployment diagrams in software engineering), and this supports the idea that having three sublanguages in SBGN will be manageable in practice.
-In SBGN, the sharing of symbols representing identical concepts further reduces the differences between the three languages to differences in syntax and semantics.
-We believe that this, combined with careful design, will mitigate some of the difficulties of learning SBGN.
-However, it is to be noted that the clean orthogonality of the languages makes their overlap very limited, mostly to modulatory arcs, and node decorations.

-[@le2009systems]

-SBGN-ML and libSBGN
+#### SBGN-ML

-cySBGN [@goncalves2013cysbgn]

 Efficient integration of the SBGN standard into the research cycle requires adoption by visualization and modeling software.
-Encouragingly, a growing number of pathway tools (see http://sbgn.org/SBGN_Software) offer some form of SBGN compatibility.
+Encouragingly, a growing number of pathway tools (see <http://sbgn.org/SBGN_Software>) offer some form of SBGN compatibility.
 However, current software implementations of SBGN are often incomplete and sometimes incorrect.
-This is not surprising: as SBGN covers a broad spectrum of biological phenomena, complete and accurate implementation of the full SBGN specifications represents a complex, error-prone and time-consuming task for individual tool developers.
+This is not surprising: as SBGN covers a broad spectrum of biological phenomena, complete and accurate implementation of the full SBGN specifications represents a complex, error-prone and time- consuming task for individual tool developers.
 This development step could be simplified, and redundant implementation efforts avoided, by accurately translating the full SBGN specifications into a single software library, available freely for any tool developer to reuse in their own project.
 Moreover, the maps produced by any given tool usually cannot be reused in another tool, because SBGN only defines how biological information should be visualized, but not how the maps should be stored electronically.
 Related community standards for exchanging pathway knowledge, namely BioPAX (Demir et al., 2010) and SBML (Hucka et al., 2003), have proved insufficient for this role (more on this topic in Section 4).
 Therefore, we observed a second need, for a dedicated, standardized SBGN file format.

 Following these observations, we started a community effort with two goals: to encourage the adoption of SBGN by facilitating its implementation in pathway tools, and to increase interoperability between SBGN-compatible software.
 This has resulted in a file format called SBGN-ML and a software library called LibSBGN.
 Each of these two components will be explained separately in the next sections.

 SBGN-ML is a dedicated lightweight XML-based file format describing the overall geometry of SBGN maps, while also preserving their underlying biological meaning.
-SBGN-ML is designed to fulfill two basic requirements:

-easy to draw (as a machine) and read (as a human) and

-easy to interpret (as a machine).

 The first set of requirement deals with the graphical aspect of SBGN.
 It means it should be easy to render a SBGN-ML file to the screen.
 Therefore, the format stores all necessary information, such as coordinates, to draw the map faithfully, so that rendering tools do not have to perform any complex calculations.
 Incidentally, this implies the layout of the whole SBGN map has to be expressed explicitly: the size and position of each graphical object and the path of each arc.
 Various efforts have shown that generating a layout for heterogeneous biological pathways is a computationally hard problem, so a good layout is always worth preserving, if only from a computational perspective.
 Besides, the choice of a specific layout by the author of a map is often driven by concerns related to aesthetics, readability or to reinforce ideas of chronology or proximity.
 This information might be lost with automated layouts.
 Layout conventions predate SBGN, and are not part of any standard, but they nonetheless play a large role in making it easier for other human beings to understand the biological system being described.

 The second requirement encompasses two perpendicular characteristics of SBGN as a language: semantics and syntax.
 Beyond the picture itself, the format should capture the biological meaning of an SBGN map.
 Therefore, SBGN-ML specifies the nature of graphical elements (glyphs), following the SBGN terminology (e.g., macromolecule, process, etc.).
 For example, we can distinguish between a ‘logic arc’ and a ‘consumption arc’ even though they have the same visual appearance.
 Supporting tools refer to this terminology and draw the glyph according to the SBGN specifications.
 In terms of syntax, SBGN-ML encodes information on relationships between the various SBGN objects: the glyphs at both ends of an arc, the components of a complex, the members of a compartment and the ‘decorations’ (such as unit of information and state variable) belonging to specific glyphs and arcs.
 This semantic and syntactic information is essential to a number of automated tasks, such as map validation, or network analysis (as the topology of the underlying biological network can be inferred from the various relationships encoded by the format).

 [@le2010report]

+#### libSBGN

 A software library called LibSBGN complements the file format.
 It consists of two parallel implementations in Java and C++.
 The libraries share the same object model, so that algorithms operating on it can be easily translated to different programming languages.